triforkamsterdam/BrightcenterSDK-Corona-2.0/README.md

 ```lua
 controller.loadResults([assessmentId], [callbackfunction])
 ```

-to acces the results you can use the following:
+The callback function is called when the results are finished loading.
+In this callback or after it you can acces the results by doing the following:

 ```lua
 controller.results[1].score --the score
 controller.results[1].questionId -- the id of the question